 - 1. In the Model Tree, activate the configuration with the animation, and click Animation in DOCUMENTATION tab. - 2.
 Select Enable Camera, and click Action List. - 3.
-Activate an action in the Action List in any of these ways: - Drag the action slider. - Click Go To Start 🛢 or Go To End 🕅. - Click Previous Action I or Next Action I to progress through actions one step at a time.
+Activate an action in the Action List in any of these ways: - Drag the action slider.

+- Click Previous Action

+M or Next Action

+to progress through actions one step at a time.